zombiQWERTY/angular-webpack-starter/README.md

 * `test` - run all tests
 * `test:live` - continuously run unit tests watching for changes
 * `stats` - genetate stats.json file
+* `install` - install all dependencies from package.json

 See what each script does by looking at the `scripts` section in [package.json](./package.json).